-For more than one year, PokerStars has been the only active competitor in the state.
+For more than a year, PokerStars had been the only active competitor in the state.

-The online poker platform was fully launched on November 6, 2019 and their partner within the state is the Mount Airy Casino Resort.
-Players can deposit funds into their online account at the partner casino.
+The online poker platform was fully launched on November 6, 2019 and its partner within the state is the Mount Airy Casino Resort.
+Players can deposit funds into their online accounts at the partner casino.
 As part of the regulations in the state, all payments must be processed via secure channels and the funds have to be held in segregated accounts.

 This means the player funds cannot be used for operational purposes by the license holder.
-Players can use various payment methods such as ewallets, bank transfers and credit cards.
-PayPal and Skrill as well as bank transfers are available for deposits and withdrawals.
+Players can use various payment methods such as digital wallets, bank transfers, and credit cards.
+PayPal and Skrill, as well as bank transfers, are available for deposits and withdrawals.

 In order to participate in real money games, players have to be located within the state borders.

 Furthermore, a US address and Social Security Number (SSN) is required to join the action on PokerStars PA.

 The Random Number Generator of the PokerStars software is verified by an independent company, which has been approved by the PGCB.
 In the case of PokerStars PA, it is tested and certified by Gaming Labs International (GLI) to ensure a safe and fair environment.